ScottArbeit/ScottArbeit/README.md

 I'm currently working on an experimental source control system at GitHub.

 I've been a programmer since age 11, starting with the Apple ][+, AppleSoft BASIC, and 6502 Assembler.
-Since then, I've learned and mostly forgotten tons of other languages, operating systems, and software, all of which has happened during a long career where I've been a programmer, network administrator, DBA, consultant, and architect.
+Since then, I've learned and mostly forgotten tons of other languages, operating systems, and software, all of which has happened during a long career where I've been a programmer, network administrator, DBA, consultant, architect, program manager, and product manager.

 My most current resume, with a long list of stuff I know (and stuff I used to know) is [here](https://1drv.ms/w/s!AmUyQqSnBAory7xCfzgOHZjZlwvyrQ?e=0DbFc6), if you're curious.